We are proud of the:

 We regularly use the Phoenix Park library so we encourage all children to be registered at the library by their parents.
 The teachers take the children over the library each week and they are able to borrow using their card.

-We also have a library which the children use with their class and it is open at lunchtime on a Monday and Friday.
+We also have a library which the children use with their class and it is open two days a week at lunch.
 Students are welcome to visit during these times to browse and borrow.
 Borrowing is generally for a fortnight except over the holiday period.

 The Levelled Literacy Intervention Program is conducted by our Education Support Staff and overseen by our Literacy Learning Specialist for all students from Grade 1 – 6 who require additional support to become proficient readers.